openstack-archive/release-tools/README.rst

 Examples:

-./release_from_yaml ../openstack-releases/deliverables/mitaka/nova.yaml
+./release_from_yaml.sh ../openstack-releases deliverables/mitaka/nova.yaml

   Call release.sh for all repositories mentioned in the last release added to ../openstack-releases/deliverables/mitaka/nova.yaml

-./release_from_yaml.py -r ../openstack-releases
+./release_from_yaml.sh ../openstack-releases

   Look into the git repository at ../openstack-releases for deliverable YAML files modified at the last commit, and call release.sh for all repositories